manu0x/nbody/README.md

 Basic equations are provided in this [document](https://github.com/manu0x/nbody/blob/master/equations.pdf).
 This repository contains programs with varying level of approximations.
 Current working branch is using a mix of finite difference and Fourier transform based tehcniques.
 All C codes here are N-body codes.
-These are at varying level of approximations and may use different numerical scheme.
+These are at varying level of approximations and may use different numerical schemes.
 This project incudes different levels/choices of approximations:
 - All equations(in all codes here) have only upto first order terms in metric.
 - Allowing nonlinear quintessence field or keeping it upto linear order.
 Codes that keep only linear terms in quintessence field have "linear" in their names.